ParadigmHyperloop/comp4-software/OnLand/ControlLaptop/README.md

     2) Navigate to: Preferences --> Project Interpreter.
     3) click add and select existing environment.
     4) Select python labeled: `controlLaptop`

-- clone or download the repo/branch
-- open it in your preferred IDE (I recommend PyCharm)
-    - If using PyCharm, it should warn you that no Python interpreter has been defined, clicking on the message will land you on a window allowing you to create a new venv, make sure to uncheck `inherit global site package` and create the new venv in `/OnLand/ControlLaptop/venv`
-    - If not using PyCharm, or if it doesn't do it automatically, do the following in a Terminal shell, or in the Terminal from PyCharm (bottom bar usually):
-        - `cd` into the git directory (`cd ./comp4-software/OnLand/ControlLaptop`)
-        - create new venv (`python -m venv ./venv --no-site-packages`)
-        - activate it (`source ./bin/activate`
-    - install pip dependencies (`sudo pip install -r /path/to/requirements.txt`)
-- run `comp4-software/Examples/WebApp/dbExampleWorking.py` to initialize db with dummy data
-- run `app.py`
-- navigate to `localhost:5000`

 ### Troubleshooting